Prime Central London Investment: Part 2

 Finance is cheap with mortgage costs having fallen to record lows.
 It is also noteworthy that over a period when finance costs have almost halved there has been negative real terms growth in PCL – something that is wholly incongruous with other assets.

 Stay tuned for more research in our investment series in partnership with Ludgrove Property.
-Ludgrove is a research-driven Prime London property buying agency, sourcing properties for home-owners, investors, family offices and developers.
-Click here to read part 1 of this blog.
-Also, sign up to our newsletter at the bottom of our website to get alerts direct to your inbox.
+Ludgrove is a research-driven Prime London property buying agency, sourcing properties for homeowners, investors, family offices and developers.
+More information on Prime Central London Investment can also be found in part 1 of this blog.
+Also, sign up for our newsletter at the bottom of our website to get alerts directly to your inbox.